raisercostin/raisercostin.github.io/Collaboration-Tool.md

   * graphs -
   * mindmaps
   * math
+* sections/include sections - for example define sections that will be included in a table cell.
+See the table below.
+* fallback to html
 * export/automatic export in
   * pdf
   * epub
   * standard markdown (besides the original file in any wiki)
-* sections/include sections - for example define sections that will be included in a table cell.
-See the table below.
+* Sync with other systems.
+Sync means automatic import/export in other formats
+  * bookmarks (chrome, edge, firefox) & pinboard.io & deli.cio.us
-* fallback to html
+  * freemind

 # Candidates
 * google docs